 Educators from four counties and two states participated in a fantastic training that shared this engaging way to teach students 4th grade through 9th grade about US History.

-MISSION US is a multimedia project that immerses players in U.S. history content through free interactive games.
-WFSU had originally presented this content back in 2013 as a free teacher workshop.
-The workshop was a great way to learn about the resources, but worry not because everything you need to get your students started on these history adventures can be found on this page.
+This multimedia project immerses players in U.S. history content through free interactive games.
+WFSU originally presented this content back in 2013 as a free teacher workshop.
+Back then, the workshop taught you about the resources, but don’t worry, you’ll find everything you need to get your students started on these history adventures on this page.
 Begin with the “missions” below.

-Mission 1: “For Crown or Colony?” puts players in the shoes of Nat Wheeler, a printer’s apprentice in 1770 Boston.
-They encounter both Patriots and Loyalists, and when rising tensions result in the Boston Massacre, they must choose where their loyalties lie.
+“For Crown or Colony?” puts players in the shoes of Nat Wheeler, a printer’s apprentice in 1770 Boston.
+They encounter both Patriots and Loyalists, and when tensions result from the Boston Massacre, they choose where their loyalties lie.

-Mission 3 : “A Cheyenne Odyssey” focuses on Westward Expansion from the perspective of one Plains Indian tribe.
-The player is Little Fox, a Northern Cheyenne boy whose life is changed by the encroachment of white settlers, railroad builders, and U.S. military expeditions.
-As the buffalo herds diminish and the U.S. government enforces the reservation system, players will learn about the persistence of the Cheyenne tribe amid national transformations at the end of the 19th century.
+“A Cheyenne Odyssey” focuses on Westward Expansion from the perspective of one Plains Indian tribe.
+The life of Little Fox, a Northern Cheyenne boy, completely changes from the encroachment of white settlers, railroad builders, and U.S. expeditions.
+As the buffalo herds diminish and the government enforces the reservation system, players learn about the persistence of the Cheyenne tribe during national transformations at the end of the 19th century.